BhureSiddhesh/annotation-pipeline/design_document.md

 2. **Preprocessing**: Azure Functions process and store data in PostgreSQL.
 3. **Processing**: Data is moved to Databricks for transformation and preparation.
 4. **Annotation**: Azure ML Studio performs text labeling and annotation.
-5. **Storage**: Annotated data is stored in Data Lake Storage.
+5. **Storage**: Annotated data is stored in Data Lake Storage ADLS Gen2.
-6. **Validation**: Quality Validator checks the annotated data.
+6. **Validation**: automatically picked up by spark structured streaming for Pyspark processing. for preforming quality validation.
-7. **Output Generation**: Final outputs are generated and made available for downstream use.
+7. **Output Generation**: Final outputs are generated and made available for downstream use in JSON.
-8. **Monitoring & Support**: Logs are captured in CloudWatch; issues are managed via the Support Ticket API and database.